dcmlr/kitti360_ros_player/README.md

 **Performance**

 The main bottleneck of simulation is reading the `*.png` files from the hard drive.
-Therefore, when enabling all sensors, the simulation will not be able to keep up with real-time and skip frames.
+When enabling all sensors, the simulation will not be able to keep up with real-time and skip frames.

 To figure out which publishing step takes the most time you can press `b`.
 This